cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/predict.md

     --tiny /scratch/tiny/feature_tree_refit.p
 ```

 This may take several hours.
 For example, generating parameters for the P100 took 8 hours on a single Piz Daint (CSCS) node.
+For this reason, intermediate results are stored in JSON files in a folder `predict_genpars_ckpt`.
+Once this scipt has finished running, and you've successfully obtained a new `parameters_GPU.json` file, you may delete the checkpoint folder `predict_genpars_ckpt`.

 #### 6. Evaluate the predicted parameters